mildrenben/benmildren/src/blog-posts/2017-12-05-Symbols-in-ES6-A-Quick-Guide.md

 Symbols are a new primitive type introduced in ES6.

 Symbols are completely unique identifiers.
-Just like its primitive counterparts, they can be created using the factory function `Symbol()` which returns a `Symbol`
+Just like its primitive counterparts, they can be created using the factory function `Symbol()` which returns a `Symbol`.

 ```javascript
 const foo = Symbol()